MG 13: Usage

 MG 13 in Anti-Aircraft Mount.

 The MG 13 was introduced into service in 1930, where it served as the standard light machine gun of Germany until 1935.
 It was superseded by the MG 34 and later by the MG 42.

 An unusual feature of the MG 13 was its double-crescent trigger, which provided a select fire capability without the need for a fire mode selector switch.
 Pressing the upper segment of the trigger produced semi-automatic fire, while pressing the lower segment of the trigger produced fully automatic fire.
 It fires from a closed bolt, by using an internal hammer.

 Surplus units of the MG 13 were supplied to Francisco Franco and to his Falangist political party in order to assist them in the Spanish Civil War.
 Later on they were instead sold to his Spanish State, where they retained the original German MG 13 designation.
 They were also sold to Portugal, where they remained in active service until the late 1940s as the Metralhadora 7,92 mm m/1938 Dreyse.

 As the MG 34 was introduced into service, the MG 13 was slowly phased out and placed in storage.
 However, they were reissued during World War II, primarily to static defense and lower quality units.
 Because it was fairly easy to handle and to reload the machine gun, these lesser quality troops were generally capable of using the MG 13 rather efficiently.

 On later examples a 75-round "double drum" (saddle drum) magazine was also used.
 It was equipped with a folding butt stock and a carrying handle.
 It was used in the turret of the Panzerkampfwagen I.

 The Chinese Nationalist government also imported the MG 13, together with the Panzerkampfwagen I Ausf.
 A light tank from Germany, in 1936.
 A year later, those MG 13s were being used by the Chinese National Revolutionary Army against Japan's Imperial Japanese Army during the Second Sino-Japanese War.
-And Portugal used it as a squad automatic weapon (SAW) during the Portuguese Colonial War, under the name m/938.
+Portugal used it as a squad automatic weapon (SAW) during the Portuguese Colonial War, under the name m/938.

-The Bundeswehr Museum of German Defense Technology in Koblenz has one of this specimen in its collection.
+The Bundeswehr Museum of German Defense Technology in Koblenz has a specimen of the MG 13 in its collection.